WakiMak/trentent.github.io-forked/_posts/2014-11-27-load-testing-citrix-xml-broker.md

     </div>

     <div>
-      I stopped the graph at around 20,000ms for responding to XML request for the top graph, and the maximum number of concurrent connections for the bottom graph at 3,000ms. Â 3,000ms would be very high for XML enumeration in my humble opinion, but still tolerable. Â On a single CPU system, XML enumeration can only sustain about 12-15 concurrent requests before it tops out, 2 CPU systems do slightly better at 24-28 concurrent requests and 4CPU at 60 concurrent requests. Â 8 CPU&#8217;s and we exceed 3,000ms at 120 concurrent requests. Â Ideally, you would keep all requests under 1,000ms, which for 8 CPU is at 30 concurrent sessions, and 21 sessions for 4CPU. Â 1 CPU can only sustain about 2 concurrent requests to stay under 1,000ms while 2 CPU can sustain about 5 concurrent requests.
+      I stopped the graph at around 20,000ms for responding to XML request for the top graph, and the maximum number of concurrent connections for the bottom graph at 3,000ms. Â 3,000ms would be very high for XML enumeration in my humble opinion, but still tolerable. Â On a single CPU system, XML enumeration can only sustain about 12-15 concurrent requests before it tops out, 2 CPU systems do slightly better at 24-28 concurrent requests and 4CPU at 60 concurrent requests. Â 8 CPU's and we exceed 3,000ms at 120 concurrent requests. Â Ideally, you would keep all requests under 1,000ms, which for 8 CPU is at 30 concurrent sessions, and 21 sessions for 4CPU. Â 1 CPU can only sustain about 2 concurrent requests to stay under 1,000ms while 2 CPU can sustain about 5 concurrent requests.
     </div>

     <div>
     </div>

     <div>
-      Again, this is the same query that the web interface sends when you login to a farm. Â So if you have 10 farms and they all take 1,000ms to respond to an XML request you will sit at the login screen for 10 seconds. Â Storefront allows parallel requests which would reduce the time to 1 second (potentially) but for Web Interface (and even Store Front), having an optimized XML broker configuration is ideal and, apparently, is very dependent on the number of CPU&#8217;s you can give it. Â Recommendation:
+      Again, this is the same query that the web interface sends when you login to a farm. Â So if you have 10 farms and they all take 1,000ms to respond to an XML request you will sit at the login screen for 10 seconds. Â Storefront allows parallel requests which would reduce the time to 1 second (potentially) but for Web Interface (and even Store Front), having an optimized XML broker configuration is ideal and, apparently, is very dependent on the number of CPU's you can give it. Â Recommendation:
     </div>

     <div>